 - Dry ingredients: Combine flour, sugar, baking powder, salt and tea leaves in a medium mixing bowl (photo 2).

-- Cut in the butter: Add grated butter and use a pastry blender (or very, very lightly use your fingertips) to cut the butter into the dough (photo 3).
+- Cut in the butter: Add grated butter and use a pastry cutter (or very, very lightly use your fingertips) to cut the butter into the dough (photo 3).
 You should end up with pieces of butter around the size of a lentil.

 - Make the dough: Add the milk and steeped tea to the dry ingredients (photo 4) and mix to a wet shaggy dough (photo 5).